Introduction

 Converting a 2.8L Points Distributor

-Have a points distributor for a 1974 Ford Mustang II / Pinto 2.8L V6?
-Surprisingly, Rock Auto actually carries them.
-Powerspark offers an Electronic Ignition Kit that will convert it an electronic ignition.
-It wires up the same was as their distributor.
+Have a points distributor for a 1974 Ford Mustang II / Pinto 2.8L V6 that you want to convert to an electronic ignition?
+Surprisingly, Rock Auto actually carries points distributors for these engines.
+Powerspark offers an Electronic Ignition Kit that will convert these points distributors to an electronic ignition.
+It wires up the same as their Powerspark distributor.

 Powerspark Electronic Ignition Kit for Motorcraft 6Cyl